Last updated: May 9, 2026 · Verified on Roku, Fire Stick, Smart TV, iOS, Android & browser

 App crashes immediately on opening → Corrupted app data.
 Clear cache (Fix 2) or reinstall (Fix 8).

-Before diving into fixes, it helps to understand what Max's error codes mean:
+Before diving into fixes, it helps to understand what Max's specific error codes mean.
+The exact code tells you which subsystem failed and what to try.

 Why this matters: Max has experienced multiple service outages since the HBO Max migration, particularly during major live events (like HBO premieres and sports on Max) when server load spikes.
 If Max's servers are down, no client-side fix will help — you simply need to wait.